pgbouncer/pgbouncer/doc/usage.md

 if the login comes via the Unix socket and the client has same Unix user UID as the running process.

+The admin console currently only supports the simple query protocol.
+Some drivers use the extended query protocol for all commands; these drivers will not work for this.

 ### Show commands

 The **SHOW** commands output information.
 Each command is described below.